 When a patient’s mood, thoughts, or behavior is highly unusual or disorganized, assessment must first determine whether the patient is a

-The threat to self can include inability to care for self (leading to self-neglect) or suicidal behavior (see Suicidal Behavior).
-Self-neglect is a particular concern for patients with psychotic disorders, dementia, or substance abuse because their ability to obtain food, clothing, and appropriate protection from the elements is impaired.
+The threat to self can include inability to care for self (leading to self-neglect) or suicidal behavior.
+Self-neglect is a particular concern for patients with psychotic disorders, dementia, or substance use disorders because their ability to obtain food, clothing, and appropriate protection from the elements is impaired.

 Patients posing a threat to others include those who are actively violent (ie, actively assaulting staff members, throwing and breaking things), those who appear belligerent and hostile (ie, potentially violent), and those who do not appear threatening to the examiner and staff members but express intent to harm another person (eg, spouse, neighbor, public figure).
 It is also important to identify caregivers who cannot safely and adequately care for their dependents.